andrew/ultimate-awesome/README.md

 - [awesome-ghost](https://github.com/awesomelistsio/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [awesome-p2p-networks](https://github.com/awesomelistsio/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.
 - [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
-- [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [awesome-wiki-java](https://github.com/awesome-wiki/awesome-wiki-java) - Java 技术栈的知识点索引 Wiki 在线阅读👉.
 - [awesome-mental-health](https://github.com/benstew/awesome-mental-health) - A curated list of mental health resources.
 - [awesome-claude-plugins](https://github.com/chat2anyllm/awesome-claude-plugins) - A curated list of awesome claude marketplaces and plugins.